 We have attempted to counter this problem by funding numerous education related projects, like our school feeding project which is seeing fantastic results and a growth in attendance rates.
 Children are allowed to come to school instead of fishing for their supper or fetching water if they are given a meal.

-We also offer scholarships to as many high school children as we can afford to support, sending them to boarding schools in the area since there are no schools close enough to commute to on a daily basis.
+We also offer scholarships to as many high school students as we can afford to support, sending them to boarding schools in the area since there are no schools close enough to commute to on a daily basis.

 EnterpriseNema is encouraging existing and budding entrepreneurs to develop their ideas.
 By far the majority of the population are subsistence farmers or fishermen.
 In addition, some of the larger villages have small shops, tailors and blacksmiths.